 Credentials for licensure in California are reviewed on an individual basis.
 The Board has the authority to deny licensure based upon unprofessional conduct, conviction of a crime, discipline of another state license, or inability to practice safely.

-A Postgraduate Training License is issued to an individual who has graduated from medical school, passed all required examinations, has not completed 36 months of Accreditation Council for Graduate Medical Education (ACMGE) postgraduate training, and is enrolled in an approved California residency program.
+A Postgraduate Training License is issued to an individual who has graduated from medical school, passed all required examinations, has not received either a minimum of 12-months credit (for U.S. or Canadian medical school graduates) or 24-months credit (for international medical school graduates) of Board-approved postgraduate training, and is enrolled in a Board-approved California residency program.

 Polysomnographic individuals are registered individuals who may assist with testing preparation and monitoring, documenting observations, data acquisition and scoring, and assist with patient interventions, under the direct supervision of a physician and surgeon.